Michael Elston

-Michael J. Elston (born 1969) is a United States lawyer who serves as Acting Secretary of the Board of Governors for the United States Postal Service (USPS), in Washington, D.C.
-Elston has served as the Associate General Counsel and Chief Ethics & Compliance Officer for the USPS since 2014.
-From November 2005 to June 2007, he was a political appointee in the administration of President George W. Bush, serving as the Chief of Staff & Counselor, Office of the Deputy Attorney General, United States Department of Justice, before resigning in the wake of the dismissal of U.S. attorneys controversy.
+Michael J. Elston (born 1969) is a United States lawyer who serves as acting secretary of the board of governors for the United States Postal Service (USPS), in Washington, D.C.
+Elston has served as the associate general counsel and chief ethics and compliance officer for the USPS since 2014.
+From November 2005 to June 2007, he was a political appointee in the administration of President George W. Bush, serving as the chief of staff and counselor, Office of the Deputy Attorney General, United States Department of Justice, before resigning in the wake of the dismissal of U.S. attorneys controversy.
 He was appointed as an Assistant United States Attorney in 1999 by Attorney General Janet Reno.

 Early life, education and clerkship

 Elston grew up in Rockford, Illinois where he attended Rockford Auburn High School graduating in 1987.
 He received his undergraduate degree from Drake University in 1991, where he was president of Theta Chi and vice president of the student senate.
 He was a co-winner of the Oreon E. Scott Award, and he was named the 1991 recipient of Theta Chi's Reginald E.F.
 Colley Trophy.
 He earned his J.D. degree from the Duke University School of Law, where he graduated with high honors in 1994.
 He served as the Administrative Editor of the journal Law & Contemporary Problems.
 From 1994 to 1996, Elston clerked for judge Pasco M. Bowman of the United States Court of Appeals for the Eighth Circuit.